 Each week, all classes received two lessons of physical education.
 Year 6 attended statutory swimming sessions at NSIV, which were delivered daily over a three-week period.
-In 2022/23 we restarted our full offer of after school clubs.
-This continued throughout the academic year.
+In 2023/24 we offered a wide variety of after school clubs.
 Children had the opportunity to take part in the following clubs.